smcclab/smc-course/_resources/01-faq.md

 During the course you will create small pieces of computer music weekly while collaborating with your peers to learn about sound and music computing.

-At the end of the course, you will present a concert of collaborative laptop music works as the "ANU Laptop Ensemble".
+At the end of the course, you will present a concert of collaborative laptop music works with your ensemble.
 You can see the final performances from other students here on our [Youtube Channel](https://www.youtube.com/channel/UCIU6SqIS02GJlnLOPqlwmpA)

 ## What reference format is used in this course? {#reference-format}